KoomeKelvin/codeshoot/README.md

-# 📸 CodeSnapper
+# 📸 codeshoot

 > Turn code into beautiful, shareable images — directly in the browser, no framework needed.

-**CodeSnapper** is a lightweight, zero-dependency JavaScript package that allows users to paste source code and instantly generate a **screenshot-quality image** with syntax highlighting.
+**codeshoot** is a lightweight JavaScript package that allows users to paste source code and instantly generate a **screenshot-quality image** with syntax highlighting.
 It's perfect for:
 - Sharing code on social media
 - Creating blog visuals
 - Embedding into portfolio sites